Niffy/AndEngineTMXTiledMapExtension/README.md

  * Convert pixel coordinates to scene coordinates for Isometric maps
  * Set a map draw origin (NEW)
  * Use a TMXTileSetSourceManager to manage TileSet image sources
+ * Set if we allocate TMX tiles(on TMXLayers), helps to save memory if you don't want the overhead.
+ * Set the TMXLayer on creation to use a LowMemorySpriteBatchVertexBufferObject or a HighPerformanceSpriteBatchVertexBufferObject

 ### How to use it
  * Exactly like you would before with the origin repo.